CliMA/ClimateMachine.jl/docs/src/Theory/Numerics/MPP.md

 # Positivity Preservation

-It is important to conserve mass and perserve positive sign of active tracers, such as suspended or precipitating water.
+It is important to conserve mass and preserve positive sign of active tracers, such as suspended or precipitating water.
 The tracer concentrations may turn negative because of the numerical errors caused either by the advection scheme,